1974 Atlantic hurricane season: Hurricane Fifi

-A west-northwestward-moving tropical wave developed into a tropical depression over the eastern Caribbean on September 14.
+A west-northwestward-moving tropical wave developed into a tropical depression over the eastern Caribbean on September 15.
 Two days later, the depression intensified into Tropical Storm Fifi just off the coast of Jamaica.
-The storm quickly intensified into a hurricane the following afternoon and attained its peak intensity on September 18 as a strong Category 2 hurricane with maximum sustained winds of 110 mph (175 km/h).
-Maintaining hurricane intensity, Fifi brushed the northern coast of Honduras before making landfall in Belize with winds of 105 mph (165 km/h) the following day.
+The storm quickly intensified into a hurricane the following afternoon and attained its peak intensity on September 18 as a Category 2 hurricane with maximum sustained winds of 100 mph (155 km/h).
+Maintaining hurricane intensity, Fifi brushed the northern coast of Honduras before making landfall in Belize with winds of 85 mph (140 km/h) the following day.
 The storm quickly weakened after landfall, becoming a depression late on September 20.
 Continuing westward, the former hurricane began to interact with another system in the eastern Pacific.
 Early on September 22, Fifi re-attained tropical storm status before fully regenerating into a new tropical cyclone, Tropical Storm Orlene.
 The storm traveled in an arcuate path offshore Mexico and intensified into a Category 2 hurricane before making landfall in Sinaloa on September 24 and then quickly dissipating.

 Fifi brought heavy rainfall to some of the Greater Antilles, especially Jamaica, which recorded precipitation totals exceeding 8 in.
 Parts of the capital city of Kingston were inundated with about 2 ft.
 The storm caused hundreds of thousands of dollars in damage in Jamaica.
 While moving westward along the north coast of Honduras, Fifi lashed the country with strong winds and torrential, unrelenting rainfall.
 Many coastal cities were more than 80% destroyed, while at least 150,000 people were left homeless.
 The storm also completely destroyed the country's banana crops.
 Fifi caused at least 8,000 deaths and nearly $1.8 billion in damage in Honduras.
 Other Central American countries were also affected, especially Guatemala.
 Torrential rainfall in Guatemala caused flooding which washed away or destroyed numerous bridges, roads, and homes.
 At least 200 people were killed, making Fifi the deadliest in the country in nearly 20 years.
 In El Salvador, heavy rainfall from the outer bands of the storm led to flooding which killed 10 people.
 Flooding in Nicaragua left hundreds of people homeless in some villages including in Jinotega, while communities such as La Conquista, Dulce Nombre, San Gregorio, and San Vicente were left isolated after roads washed away.
 In Belize, winds and rainfall combined to damage or demolish hundreds of homes.
 The country's banana crop was completely destroyed.